Honey, can you pick up a tablet at the grocery store?

 And since Apple pioneered the tablet in early 2010, the gadgets now available at the lower end of the market are becoming commodity items that non-technology companies can order from Asian contractors using common components.

-“Reference designs for tablets and smartphones from companies like Qualcomm have drastically reduced barriers to entry and increased commoditization pressure in the hardware industry,” said Sameer Singh, Hyderabad-based tech analyst.
+“Reference designs for tablets and smartphones from companies like Qualcomm have drastically reduced barriers to entry and increased commoditisation pressure in the hardware industry,” said Sameer Singh, Hyderabad-based tech analyst.

 “This opens the door for not only players that can survive on low margins, but also for companies that use hardware as a channel for something else.”

-Tesco in Britain and Carrefour in France are selling their own branded tablets pitched at customers unwilling to pay $400 or more for an Apple or Samsung product.
+Tesco in Britain and Walmart in the United States, are selling their own branded tablets pitched at customers unwilling to pay $400 or more for an Apple or Samsung product.

 They account for only 10 percent of the market today, far behind Apple and Samsung with 60 percent and also smaller than the 20 percent share held by white label tablet makers who manufacture for others, such as Archos.
 Amazon and Google hold the other 10 percent.